ProgrammerLP/PLP-SystemInfo/README.md

 A C# Library for getting several SystemInfos!

-PLP-SystemInfo ist mit folgenden Frameworks kompatibel:
+PLP-SystemInfo is compatible with the following frameworks:
-- .NET 5 oder höher
+- .NET 5 or higher
 - .Net Core 2 - 3.1
 - .Net Standard 2.0 & 2.1
-- .Net Framework 4.6.1 oder höher
+- .Net Framework 4.6.1 or higher

-Abhängigkeiten:
+Dependencies:
 - System.Management
 - System.Win32